What is an undergraduate conference and why should I get involved?

 - Steering Group membership: Be part of the background group, which discusses ideas and makes the conference happen!
 This role is open to all students.

-- Conference advocates: Work with students from across the Teaching Partnership to discuss website contributions and share your thoughts on the site and social media.
+- Conference advocates: Work with students from across all our Teaching Partnership to discuss their website presentation contributions and share your thoughts on the conference Teams site and social media.
+Host an online 'Spotlight on Presenters' question and answers session.
 Join the conversations, generate interest and find out what projects and research are happening across the world!
+You can watch the 2021 'Spotlight on Presenters' session from this link - use the search box and use the search term 'Spotlight on Presenters'.
 This role is open to all students.

 - Technology Support Officer: Support students to prepare and upload their webpage presentations to the conference website, and assist the conference team with daily talks hosted online.
 This role is open to all students with IT skills and knowledge.